 \section{Abstract}

-We report a universal improvement to the Robertson--Schr{\"o}dinger uncertainty relation by revealing a previously overlooked contribution of genuinely quantum origin.
-Remarkably, our lower bound extends the standard bound by supplementing it with an additional positive term that is dictated by the \emph{commutator} of the observables concerned, which, in contrary to the standard Robertson term, becomes more manifest as the state becomes more mixed.
+We report a universal improvement to the standard Robertson--Schr\"odinger uncertainty relation.
+Our result shows that the Robertson--Schr\"odinger lower bound can be supplemented by a new noncommutativity-induced term.
+This term represents a previously overlooked quantum contribution and becomes more pronounced as the state becomes more mixed.
+Moreover, it is expressed as the expectation value of a positive observable, namely the squared modulus of the commutator, and therefore preserves the direct, experimentally accessible character of the Robertson--Schr\"odinger relation.
 For two-level quantum systems, our relation becomes an \emph{exact equality} for \emph{any} state and \emph{any} pair of observables, thereby ensuring the tightness of the bound in the strongest possible sense.
 The relation also yields, as a corollary, a complete proof of a general uncertainty bound that had previously been supported only by numerical evidence.